 - Active labor was much faster.

-2. Karissa’s Positive Birth Story
+2. Positive Hospital Birth Story

 My 2nd was born in May 2021, just after the world had shut down and everything had become such a panic.

-This was such a relief since my first birth was a bit scary, ending with my baby in the NICU.
+This was a relief since my first birth was a bit scary, ending with my baby in the NICU.
 I was admitted after confirming my water had been leaking for at least 1 day at home (that I was aware of).

 Given my history of having chorioamnionitis in the past, they decided to admit me and let me labor under their monitoring for 12 hours.
 If I didn’t progress, they’d begin induction.